malmaud/TensorFlow.jl/README.md

 ```

 CUDA 8.0 and cudnn are required for GPU usage.
-If you need to use a different version of CUDA you can [compile libtensorflow from source](#optional-building-the-tensorflow-library)
+If you need to use a different version of CUDA you can [compile libtensorflow from source](#optional-building-the-tensorflow-library).

 ## Installation via Docker